How novel coronavirus spread through the Shincheonji religious group in South Korea - Local News 8

 The religious group says it is cooperating with local authorities, and has shut down all church services and gatherings.

 “We are sanitizing every church and annex buildings all across the nation, including Daegu branch.
-We will actively participate in disease prevention activity, following the government’s measure,” reads a statement frpm the group.
+We will actively participate in disease prevention activity, following the government’s measure,” reads a statement from the group.

 The religious group also lashed out at its critics.